Listen to the podcast of this article "Secondhand Equipment"

-- When trying the equipment out ensure that all the controls operate correctly all the switches work properly.
+- Check the controls operate correctly: When trying the equipment out ensure that all the controls operate correctly all the switches work properly.
 Switch operation and drift often give a good indication about the overall condition of the equipment.
 If the switches do not operate very well then it is a sign that it has been well used and there could be other problems.
 Particularly with older equipment ensure that the band-switch allows you to switch between bands.

 - Questions to ask when buying a used radio:

 - Are you the first owner and if not how many owners before you?